dankamongmen/notcurses/doc/man/man3/notcurses_input.3.md

 Failed escape sequences are not yet played back in their entirety; only an ESC (ASCII 0x1b) will be seen by the application.

-The shift key is only indicated in conjunction with mouse button presses.
-If e.g. shift is used to generate a capital letter 'A', **id** will equal 'A', and shift will be **false**.
+The Shift key is only indicated in conjunction with mouse button presses.
+If e.g. Shift is used to generate a capital letter 'A', **id** will equal 'A', and **shift** will be **false**.
 This should be fixed in the future.

+When Ctrl is pressed along with a letter, the letter will currently always be reported in its uppercase form.
+E.g., if Shift, Ctrl, and 'a' are all pressed, this is indistinguishable from Ctrl and 'a' without Shift.
+This should be fixed in the future.

+Ctrl pressed along with 'J' or 'M', whether Shift is pressed or not, currently registers as **NCKEY_ENTER**.
+This will likely change in the future.

 # SEE ALSO